wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ## Throwback FW01
 ---
-Going to the firewall's web interface, it confirmed that it is running **pfsense**, which has an administrator login.
+Going to the firewall's web interface, it confirmed that it is running **pfsense**, which has an administrator login panel.

 ![pfsense login page](/assets/img/posts/throwback/1_pfsense_login_page.webp)